embumila/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-Add new node at the a begining
+Add node at the begining of a dlinklist